learnk8s/learnk8s.io/_blog/why-kube/index.md

 By using a consistent interface to run a variety of containers you just solved the problem of portability.

-As long as your platform engineers know how to run containers, they can deploy applications ranging from Java to Node.js, to Python.
+As long as you know how to run containers, you can deploy applications ranging from Java to Node.js, to Python.

-No need for complicated puppet scripts, the development team provided you with a self-packaged application.
+No need for complicated Puppet scripts.

 And best of all, no operating system.